- What is the Vincentian Solidarity Office?

 A VSF micro-project grant is a grant of up to $5,000 (USD) that is awarded to a project of a province, vice-province, or mission and is completely funded from the VSF.
 The revenue sources for VSF micro-project grants are the contributions made by confreres, local communities and provinces.
 Provinces, vice-provinces, and missions apply for a VSF micro-project grant by submitting a completed VSF Micro-Project Grant Application Form to the VSO.
 Micro-projects that meet the criteria approved by the Superior General and the General Council are awarded VSF micro-project grants.

-The VSO is staffed by its Executive Director, Father Miles Heinen, C.M., and Associate Director, Scott Fina, and Project Manager, María José Pacheo.
+The VSO is staffed by its Executive Director, Father Gregory Semeniuk, C.M., and Associate Director, Scott Fina, and Project Manager, María José Pacheo.